ductoman16/DoNotMock.NET/README.md

 Mocking is a powerful tool for unit testing, but it can cause some issues of its own:

-- Mocks maintain **none** of the same behavior as the real code.
+- Mocks maintain **none** of the same behavior as the real code, and can allow bugs to hide in the interactions between your production classes, which don't get exercised during tests.
-- They lock your tests into one particular implementation.
+- They lock your tests into one particular implementation, making refactoring needlessly difficult.

+Therefore, tests should use the [highest-fidelity dependencies](https://testing.googleblog.com/2024/02/increase-test-fidelity-by-avoiding-mocks.html) possible:

+1) Prefer using the real implementation, because it is the highest fidelity.
+2) Use a fake if you can't use the real implementation for logistical reasons.
+3) Use a mock if you can't use the real implementation of a fake.

 The `[DoNotMock]` attribute, combined with the built-in Roslyn analyzer, helps enforce these design decisions by:

-1. Marking types that should not be mocked
+1. Marking types that have an existing, better alternative to mocking.
+2. Pointing developers to those mocking alternatives.
-2. Providing compile-time errors when these types are mocked
+3. Providing compile-time errors when these types are mocked.

-3. Encouraging the use of real implementations or hand-written test doubles
+For a comprehensive strategy for testing without mocks, see James Shore's [Testing Without Mocks](https://www.jamesshore.com/v2/projects/nullables/testing-without-mocks).

 ## Installation